aflatoune/approche-directe/README.md

 # Description

 Having an accurate knowledge of the current economic situation and growth prospects is essential for business analysts and policy makers.
 Economic policy decisions are based on assessments of the current and near future economic conditions, which are available with a significant delay.
-Nowcasting GDP growth is necessary to initiate longer-term forecasts, and it represents an essential piece of information for assessing real-time changes in the economic.
+Nowcasting GDP growth is necessary to initiate longer-term forecasts, and it represents an essential piece of information for assessing real-time changes in the economy.

 Within the French Treasury, two approches are used to forecast short-term GDP growth: